W3rni0/RACTF_2020/readme.md

 ![](assets//images//teleport_1.png)

 This is the last challenge I solved in the misc. category and admittedly the challenge I spent most of my time on in the CTF.\
+We can assume by the script that we need to get to the specified position to get the flag, also we can assume that the script is written in python 3 so the input function does not evaluate the data given to it and regards it as a string.\
 When I first started working on it I tried writing a script which connect to the server and moves the player to the needed position, I quickly found out that there is a for loop with a range limited enough that you can't just move the player to that position 10 meters at a time.
 Then I tried looking for ways to make the script evaluate commands so that I can change the value of the player position or read the file from outside but those didn't work, after a while of trying everything I can and literally slamming my hands on the keyboard hoping something will work I noticed that in python 3 the input function return the string given simillar to how raw_input works in python 2, so the float function in the code gets a string as an input and returns a float value but how does it work, and more importantly which strings does it accepts and how they are parsed, after a google search I found in a stackoverflow question (linked below) the following table:

 ```